Kotlin/dokka/GRADLE_DSL.md

 tasks:

 * dokkaGenerate - will generate documentation for all formats / all aggregations
-* dokkaGenerateHtml
+* dokkaGenerateHtml - will generate documentation for all HTML things
+* dokkaGenerateModuleHtml - will generate documentation for this module only
+* dokkaGenerateModulePartialHtml - will generate documentation for this module only, which will be used for aggregation
+* dokkaGenerateAggregatedHtml - will generate aggregated HTML from included projects
+* dokkaGenerateModuleHtmlJar - jar for module html
-* dokkaGenerateHtmlJar - is it needed???
+* dokkaGenerateAggregatedHtmlJar - TODO is it needed?
+* replace `Html` with any other format name for other formats

 * dokkaGenerateJson —- machine compatible format
 * dokkaGenerateJavadoc — only for JVM projects / jvm target in KMP project (?)
 * dokkaGenerateJavadocJar — only for JVM projects
 * dokkaGenerate{FORMAT}
 * dokkaDumpConfiguration — could be useful for custom processing, tools, etc — may be not really needed.

-* dokkaGenerateHtml
-* dokkaGenerateMergedHtml
-* dokkaGenerateMultiModuleHtml
-* dokkaGenerateProjectHtml
-* dokkaGenerateModuleHtml

 javadoc frequent usage: